0LNetworkCommunity/documentation/docs/guides/founder/migrate-to-v8.md

 ```

 2. **Get vouched by a friend** *(Required for unlocking!)*

    Ask them to run:
 ```bash
 libra txs user vouch --vouch-for <your-address>
 ```
+* You will need a MINIMUM OF 2 VOUCHES FROM UNRELATED ACCOUNTS *

 3. **Verify your trust score meets threshold**
 ```bash